-STEFAN OSNOWSKI was born in East Germany and lives and works in Lisbon (Portugal).
+STEFAN OSNOWSKI was born in East Germany and is living and working in Lisbon (Portugal).

 Master degree in Visual Arts from the Institute of Fine Arts "Caspar-David-Friedrich" University of Greifswald, Germany, in 2000.
 Degree in pedagogy of Art and Theater, University of Greifswald, Germany.
 Prolonged experience of visual art education and teaching, with children, adolescents and adults in Germany, Hungary, Portugal.